appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

 * **App initialisation (required)**

    When the compiled app is started on a mobile device the index.html file, i.e. the file discussed here, is loaded first.
 As a part of this, jQuery Mobile triggers certain [events](https://api.jquerymobile.com/category/events/).
-Mlab uses this to perform some internal initialisation work through the [Mlab runtime API](Mlab API.html file.md), such as connecting to remote databases.
-When this is done Mlab will call a function named **mlabInitialiseApp()** which you need to create in frontpage.html.
+Appyoumake uses this to perform some internal initialisation work through the [Appyoumake runtime API](Appyoumake API.html file.md), such as connecting to remote databases.
+When this is done Appyoumake will call a function named **mlabInitialiseApp()** which you need to create in frontpage.html.
 The function taks no parameters, and it will look something like this:
    ```Javascript
    function mlabInitialiseApp() {
      alert("Welcome to my app");